captainbrosset/devtools-tips/src/tips/en/override-responses-with-files.md

 1. Right-click the request and select **Override content**.

-1. In the banner that appears at the top of DevTools, click **Selecto folder**
+1. In the banner that appears at the top of DevTools, click **Select folder**

 1. Choose a location on your computer to save the response, and click **Allow** to let DevTools access the folder.